Back to NetMore Guide

 What a scenario represents

-A scenario is a saved calculator session.
-It captures the calculator type, the public scenario link, the current inputs, and enough context to revisit the breakdown later.
+A scenario is a saved property analyzer session.
+It captures the property analyzer type, the public scenario link, the current inputs, and enough context to revisit the breakdown later.

-Residential and commercial scenarios are stored as different calculator types, so the dashboard can show a consolidated view without losing calculator-specific details.
+Residential and commercial scenarios are stored as different property analyzer types, so the dashboard can show a consolidated view without losing property-analyzer-specific details.
+When a property address is present, it stays attached to the scenario and can be edited from the breakdown header.

 The dashboard consolidates residential and commercial scenarios, lead counts, and follow-up entry points.